HelloWounderworld/reactjs-first-project/README.md

 3.It does not have to look exactly the same, but the components should be there.

 4.The data can be parsed from a pre-populated json object in the application itself.
-The list will be rendered from the json objectThe input field and the search button need to be functional, searching by any one selected column is enough.
+The list will be rendered from the json object.
+The input field and the search button need to be functional, searching by any one selected column is enough.

-5.Please use git to manage the project
+5.Please use git to manage the project. - Ok!

-6.I am providing one row of example data, the rest can be added at random by the candidate himself.
+6.I am providing one row of example data, the rest can be added at random by the candidate himself. - Ok!